Tsehay Hawkins

 Tsehay Hawkins (/sə'haɪ/, sə-HYE; born 15 November 2005) is an Australian dancer and singer, best known as a member of the Wiggles.
-She was the second female to be a member of the group and is the first member of African heritage, as well as the youngest to have ever joined, joining at age sixteen.
+She was the second female to be a member of the group and is the first member of African heritage, as well as the youngest to have ever joined, joining at age fifteen.

 Early life

 Tsehay Hawkins was born in Addis Ababa, Ethiopia, on 15 November 2005.
-She was adopted and raised by Australian parents, Robyn and Reg Hawkins, when she was 5 months old and raised in Bargo, 95 km south-west of Sydney.
+She was adopted by Australian parents, Robyn and Reg Hawkins, when she was 5 months old and raised in Bargo, 95 km south-west of Sydney.
 From two years old, Hawkins started taking ballet, tap and jazz dance lessons and later followed with Ethiopian and West African styles.
 Her family also adopted a child from Colombia in 2012, as Hawkins wished for a younger sibling.
 After her sibling's adoption, Hawkins took cumbia dance lessons in Sydney and expanded her repertoire to salsa and urban Latin dance styles.
 As of October 2021, she was attending secondary school in Campbelltown.